Religious conversion for the sake of marriage: The dire need for a law against it

 It may be recalled that Nimisha was converted to Islam three years ago.
 She then got married and when she was in the seventh month of her pregnancy, she left for Afghanistan.
 She was told that they would lead a truly Islamic life and every true Muslim must join hands in establishing the Caliphate.

 During her questioning she also said that, while it was told that they would lead a religious life, in reality, they were being urged to train for Jihad.
 Her mother back in Kerala has made an appeal to the Indian government to get her daughter back.
-The Indian government is however extremely cautious as there are enough reports and incidents to suggest that the silent returnees of the ISIS are extremely dangerous.
+The Indian government is however extremely cautious as there are enough reports and incidents to suggest that the silent returnees of ISIS are extremely dangerous.
 Many go out train and return only to carry out attacks, set up modules and spread the ISIS propaganda.

 Case study: The Rev Stanislaus vs Madhya Pradesh case: